 Applicants are required to complete a SOPO.
 A SOPO template is available on EERE Exchange at https://eere-Exchange.energy.gov/.
-The SOPO, including the vi.
-SF-424: Application for Federal Assistance

-Milestone Table, must not exceed 20 pages when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point (except in figures or tables, which may be 10 point font).
+The SOPO, including the Milestone Table, must not exceed ten pages when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point (except in figures or tables, which may be 10 point font).
 Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber LeadOrganization SOPO".